 The very best thing you can do when beginning to look for a photographer is read as many reviews as you can find.
 And check out multiple platforms.
 A professional photographer will have tons of different platforms with reviews on them.
 Read everything from Facebook to Instagram, Google to Yelp, The Knot to Wedding Wire.
 It’s really easy to do your research and find authentic photographer reviews.

 So here are the most important topics I discuss with my clients during an initial consult.
-Because, let’s be honest – you don’t throw large events or weddings every weekend.
+Because, let’s be honest – you don’t experience large events or weddings every weekend.
 But we sure do.
 Most of my couples say, “I wouldn’t have even thought about that,” after all the educating I do.

-(Hands down the most important question.)
+(Hands-down the most important question.)

 A photographer’s answer should be something like this:

 For me at Jana Marie Photography, we only shoot on cameras that allow 2 SD card slots.
 We also record images onto two cards at once.
 (That’s one backup.)
 I typically keep one of the cards from my camera, and one belonging to my assistant.
 And they do the same.
 That way, we have one set of images with me and one with them.
 So, if something happens like a theft, or a burst water pipe, images are not lost.
 No matter what may happen, we have two locations of backup.
 (That’s a second backup.)

 In addition to that, the moment I get home, I back up both the raw files and jpg files of images to my online backup system, SmugMug.
 This is one of the only systems in the world that allows you to back up the full large raw files online.
 (That’s a third backup.)
 After one of the largest projects I ever did, my hard drives failed.
 And let me tell you, this online backup system saved me.